wordofwarning/wordofwarning.org/current/2016-divergency/islam/index.md

 #### In Brief
 "When I was little, I used to hang out at my dad's restaurant most weekends, back when they used to stay open until 5am.
 After a hard day's toil running around pretending to be him, I would fall asleep to the CCTV, my body on the chest freezer and my head resting on a pile of tablecloths."

-In *Daughters…*, Afreena attempts to navigate her dad's journey to help her figure out her own.
+In *Daughters of the Curry Revolution*, Afreena attempts to navigate her dad's journey to help her figure out her own…

 #### Venue + Booking Details for Divergency: Tabletop Trio
 Date: Thursday 6 Oct 2016, 6pm
 [Venue: Z-arts](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
 Tickets: £6/3, available from Mon 19 Sep (*very limited capacity*).
 Venue (Z-arts) Tel: 0161 232 6089